50% Off Spring Sandal Essentials

 For anyone in a demanding job, providing your feet with the right foundation is crucial for comfort and long-term health.
 While truly custom orthotics often require a prescription from a podiatrist, technology has created a great middle ground.
 Aetrex uses advanced foot scanning technology to gather precise data about your feet—including your arch type and pressure points—to recommend the perfect orthotic.
 This approach gives you a personalized fit without the long wait or high cost of traditional custom options, ensuring your work boots feel comfortable from the first step to the last.

-Why a Professional Fitting Makes a Difference
+Does a Professional Fitting Really Make a Difference?

 A professional fitting or a detailed foot scan goes far beyond just matching your shoe size.
 It’s a complete biomechanical evaluation that looks at how your feet, and by extension your entire body, move.
 This personalized approach ensures that an orthotic does more than just cushion your step; it helps to realign your feet, which can relieve pressure on your knees, hips, and back.
 A proper fitting identifies your specific foot structure and any underlying issues, providing targeted support right where you need it.
 This is why a data-driven recommendation makes such a significant impact on your overall comfort and well-being.